Skip to content

 Careers that once evolved over decades now transform within months.

-In this landscape, blind optimism doesn’t inspire action; it creates risk.
 Bold ambitions still have their place, but they must be paired with strategic realism.
-This means learning to anticipate friction, measure potential downsides, and adapt faster than the market (or life) forces you to.
+This means learning to anticipate friction, measure potential downsides, and adapt faster than the world forces you to.

 The Problem with How We Define Success